CGSSHelper/cgsshelper_frontend/README.md

 ## Deployment

-Run `npm install --production && npm dist` to create dist file.
+Run `npm install && npm run dist` to create dist file.
 Use nginx or any static server to serve those files.

 ## Development